jcass8695/markdown-cv/index.md

 ## Previously

-`Dublin, Ireland.
-2018-2021` Software Engineer at Qualtrics, working on the Engineering Services team, focussed on R&D work and building custom solutions extending the Qualtrics platform for critical customers.
+`2018-2021` Software Engineer at Qualtrics, working on the Engineering Services team, focussed on R&D work and building custom solutions extending the Qualtrics platform for critical customers.

 ### Details